vuejs/jp.vuejs.org/src/guide/custom-directive.md

 ### terminal

-In some cases, we may want to used as the **terminal** directives.
-For example, you may want to perform custom directive than normal directive like `v-if` or `v-for`.
-If you want to do so, you need to pass in `terminal: true` in your directive definition.
+Vue compiles templates by recursively walking the DOM tree.
+However when it encounters a **terminal** directive, it will stop walking that element's children.
+The terminal directive takes over the job of compiling the element and its children.
+For example, `v-if` and `v-for` are both terminal directives.

-The following is an example that inject to DOM is specified with argument of directive:
+Writing a custom terminal directive is an advanced topic and requires decent knowledge of Vue's compilation pipeline, but it's possible.
+You can specify a custom terminal directive by specifying `terminal: true`.
+You will also likely need to use `Vue.FragmentFactory` for partial compilation.
+Here's an example of a custom terminal directive that compiles and "injects" its content template to another location on the page:

 ``` js
 var FragmentFactory = Vue.FragmentFactory